-The USS Michael Monsoor is a guided missile destroyer that was named in his honour by the U.S. Navy.
+The USS Michael Monsoor is a guided-missile destroyer that was named in his honor by the U.S. Navy.

-He was awarded the Medal of Honour for his valour.
+He was awarded the Medal of Honour for his valor.

 If you are wondering who holds the title for the most decorated soldier ever?